Check Your Panoply

 This realization of God’s will and this glorious power for endurance and patience will be ours, but only as long as we remain in the attitude of petitioners, all day through, until there is another occasion for praying along the lines of Colossians 1:9- 11.
 Such an attitude will remind us to read the Scriptures when we want to be filled full with the realization of God’s will; so we will make a daily effort to study the words of faith and of the ideal teaching.
 Such an attitude will govern our soulish desires and sustain the yearning in our inmost heart to walk worthily of the Lord, pleasing Him in all we do.
 Such an attitude will encourage us to abstain from vain undertakings and help toward bearing fruit in every good work.

 In other words, the divine thoughts of the Colossian prayer guide will go with us day and night, even unconsciously.
 This is what Paul calls, praying unintermittingly.
 We find this term in 1 Thessalonians 5:15-18, “Always pursue that which is good for one another as well as for all.
 Be rejoicing always.
 Be praying unintermittingly.
 In everything be giving thanks, for this is the will of God in Christ Jesus for you.”
-This divine declaration confirms the fact that such unintermittent prayer will provide us with the contentment, the consolation, the joy and exultation which God wants to give us through His Word, together with the realization of His will and all power for endurance and patience with joy.
-For He is operating in us to will as well as to work, to learn, to study and to pray for the sake of His delight (Phil.2:13).
+This divine declaration confirms the fact that such unintermittent prayer will provide us with the contentment, consolation, joy, and exultation that God wants to give us through His Word, together with the realization of His will and all power for endurance and patience with joy.
+For He is operating in us to will as well as to work, to learn, to study, and to pray for the sake of His delight (Phil.2:13).

 THE GRACE OF GOD TOGETHER WITH ME